-This is my grandad.
-He’s 84 years old.
+This is my Grandad.
+He’s 88 years old.
 He has dementia.
-Myself and my amazing family look after him along with regular carers.
+This photograph was taken years ago when he was an independent, clever, opinionated and self-assured man.
+Now, myself and my family have to do everything for him along with regular carers.
 We don’t get paid.
 We don’t get a pat on the back.
-All we get is the satisfaction of knowing our cherished family member is safe, comfortable and loved, and that’s enough.
-He’s the most amazing man I know.
+All we get is the satisfaction of knowing our cherished family member is safe and loved, within the nightmare we’ve found ourselves in.

-My grandma is 82 years old.
+My grandma is 85 years old.
 She’s his full time carer.
-She works all day (and very often through the night) with no financial, emotional or practical backing, and yet she still manages to look after and maintain her own wellbeing, and that of her family.
+She works all day (and very often through the night) with very little financial, emotional or practical backing, and yet she still manages to look after and maintain her own wellbeing, and that of her family.
 She’s the strongest and bravest woman I know.

-As it is Dementia Awareness Week, I feel it is my duty as someone who knows first-hand what dementia looks and feels like, to educate those who know very little about this illness.
-I feel it is important to help you to understand it, and appreciate the extent to which it can affect not only those who suffer from it, but their families as well – as complex as it can be.
-I think it’s also important to show people exactly what you can do to help.
+Whenever a dementia or Alzheimer’s awareness week comes around, I feel it is my duty as someone who knows first-hand what dementia looks and feels like, to educate those who know very little about this illness.
+I feel it is important to help you to understand it, and appreciate the extent to which it can affect not only those who suffer from it, but their families as well.

 He started to lose some of the skills he previously had, and gradually forgot how to do simple tasks like making a cup of tea or finding the bathroom.
 Of course, this was emotionally unsettling and sometimes scary for all of us, but with bravery in our blood we took it in turns to sit with him, take him for walks, or help him maintain some of his skills.
 We would run errands for my grandma so that she could care for him, and then swap over when she needed a break.
 Like most situations, getting into a routine made things easier, but when he suffered a stroke in January 2014, things started to change once again.